Our theme for 2019 is ‘Uncertainty’.

 Held in Brighton starting from February 2019, the System Change Hive is a series of discussions that brings together art and research on the theme of systemic change.
 Informed by ideas from STEPS and climate communications experts, and with mentoring from experienced artists, a group of emerging artists are creating a set of artworks that respond to concerns about environmental collapse under capitalism, and open up the possibilities of radically different futures.

-recent steps publications
+recent steps publications on uncertainty

 Uncertainty.
 Chapter by Andy Stirling in Companion to Environmental Studies (Routledge, 2018)